 The benefits of a foot detox with recipes to try should a full-body bath not be convenient or possible due to health conditions or living circumstances.

-Many health conscious people realize that gentle cleansing via the skin is a necessary undertaking in our polluted world.
+Many health-conscious people realize that gentle cleansing baths are a necessary undertaking in our polluted world.
 From the many emails I receive on the subject, however, a basic bathtub is surprisingly not available in some living complexes.
 In those situations, a foot detox is absolutely the next best thing!